Skip to Content

 Key differences between new and used cars in Lemon Law claims include:

-• Used Cars: Used cars may be more challenging to prove as a “lemon,” but if they still have a valid warranty or defects significantly affect safety or value, they may still qualify.
+• Used Cars: Used cars may be more challenging to prove as a “lemon,” but if they still have a valid warranty or defects that significantly affect safety or value, they may still qualify.

 Dealer and Manufacturer Responsibilities